 There is a lot of preparation involved in having a baby.
 You need to prepare emotionally and physically.
 There’s absolutely loads of stuff you need to buy, and you need to make sure your home is ready.
 This doesn’t just mean buying a cot.
 They don’t stay babies for long, so you’ll want to make sure it’s not a death trap for when they start moving around.
-Here are some tips for getting your home ready for your new addition.
+Here are some tips to prepare your home for a baby.

 Think About Sleeping Arrangements